maxrisher/prepasto_whatsapp/README.md

 ## general
 - Handle users changing timezones
 - use dataclasses for dish objects "from dataclasses import dataclass, asdict"
+- index the direction and timestamp fields for better query performance of messages

 ## security
 - Turn off debug on production django site